Affording Interlochen Arts Academy

 To apply, please submit the following to FAST:

 - FAST Application for Financial Aid.
 To get started, click the FAST icon below.
 There is a $41 fee to process the application.
-Fee waivers are not available.
+Fee waivers/vouchers are not available.

-- Complete 2013 federal income tax return.
-(Families from outside the US or Canada must submit an official letter, in English, from the employer of each parent/guardian that verifies employment, current salary, and other compensation.)
+- Special Instructions for International Applicants: Instead of tax returns, families from outside the US or Canada must submit an official letter, in English, from the employer of each parent/guardian that verifies employment, current salaray, and other compensation.

 Financial Aid Policy